Copacabana Beach and Central Coast Attractions

 Copacabana Attractions – Midmorning

 By mid-morning Del Monte is humming with holiday makers enjoying a late breakfast.
 Meanwhile, surfers are getting out in numbers and the sunbakers are laying out their towels.
-Artie’s Café has an ideal position on the side of the Surf Club and overlooking the beach, Thus it is a particular Copacabana attraction.
+Artie’s Café has an ideal position on the side of the Surf Club overlooking the beach, Thus it is a particular Copacabana attraction and highly recommended.
 It is now open and patrons are relaxing with coffee and snacks.